valor30/hommie-assist/README.md

-# Hommie Assist: A Chatbot for Home Improvement related queries1
+# Hommie Assist: A Chatbot for Home Improvement related queries

 ## Objective
 Develop a basic version of a chatbot designed for lead generation on home improvement websites.
 The chatbot will demonstrate the core functionalities required for capturing user information, providing service options, and guiding users towards their desired solutions.